Raynard S. Kington: Grinnell College

 On February 17, 2010, the Board of Trustees of Grinnell College announced that Kington had been appointed as the incoming 13th president of Grinnell College, effective August 1, 2010.

 Kington led an effort to invest $140 million in renewing the campus.
 During his presidency, he created a $300,000 annual prize to honor three persons throughout the world who have advanced the cause of social justice; the Grinnell College Innovator for Social Justice Prize has attracted substantial interest since its inception in 2010, and it has been cited as being the largest award of its kind by The Nation.
 In addition, Kington established a fund to spur innovation, oversaw the allocation of $140 million for campus buildings, and promoted ties to the city of Grinnell through investment programs.
 He faced criticism for his handling of an effort to expand the Union of Grinnell Student Dining Workers.
 In the early stages of the COVID-19 pandemic in March 2020, there were no cases at Grinnell, but Kington and the administration asked students to go home and continue their learning online, as a general safety precaution.

 Kington officially ended his presidency at Grinnell College on June 30, 2020.

 Phillips Academy Andover

 In December 2019, Kington was appointed by the Board of Trustees as the 16th Head of School of Phillips Academy in Andover.
 He took over the role on July 1, 2020, succeeding John Palfrey.
-Kington is the first African-American and openly gay head of school since the academy was founded in 1778.
+Kington is the first African-American and openly gay head of school since the academy was founded in 1778..
+The end of his tenure as Head of School will be June 2027.

 Kington has served on the governing council of the National Academy of Medicine and on the boards of the American Council on Education and the Des Moines Arts Center.
 He currently serves on the boards of RAND, Beth Israel Lahey Health, The Pew Charitable Trusts, and the National Opinion Research Center at the University of Chicago.

 Personal life

-Kington is married to Peter T. Daniolos, a professor of child and adolescent psychiatry at the University of Iowa.
+Kington is married to Dr. Peter T. Daniolos, a child and adolescent psychiatrist at the Cambridge Health Alliance and on the faculty at Harvard Medical School.
 They have two sons.